platformer/typst-algorithms/algo.typ

 //   block-inset: The inset of the current element.
 //   row-gutter: The row-gutter of the current element.
 //   main-text-styles: Dictionary of styling options for the algorithm steps.
-//     Supports any parameter in Typst's native text function.
 //   comment-styles: Dictionary of styling options for comment text.
-//     Supports any parameter in Typst's native text function.
 //   line-number-styles: Dictionary of styling options for the line numbers.
-//     Supports any parameter in Typst's native text function.
 #let _algo-indent-guides(
   indent-guides,
   indent-guides-offset,